vonmillhausen/sf2000/README.md

 ---

 ## Version History
+- `20230720 - 1.29`: Another custom firmware FAQ update (a second core, gpSP, has now been compiled and is at an early stage of running).

 - `20230719 - 1.28`: Moved most of the intro section under the "Is this thing any good?"
 FAQ, and slightly reworded parts of it.
 Fixed a few typos.

 - `20230718 - 1.27`: Updated FAQ about custom firmware with latest details (first running Retroarch core! 🎉)